IntentArchitect/Docs/articles/application-development/modelling/services-designer/message-based-integration-modeling/message-based-integration-modeling.md

 To create a new Integration Event (`Message`):

-1. Add a `Message` to any diagram in the `Services Designer`.
+1. Add a `Integration Event` to any diagram in the `Services Designer`.
 This typically represents an integration message your application will publish.
+2. Name your `Integration Event`.
-2. Right-click the `Message` and select **Add Property** to define its data.
+3. Right-click the `Integration Event` and select **Add Property** to define its data.
-3. Add complex data types as needed:
+4. Add complex data types as needed:
    - *Eventing DTO* for modeling nested structures.
    - *Enum* for modeling enumerations.